vfrenkel/cia_factscrape/readme.txt

 General Notes:
 - fetching data from the urls is a performance bottleneck in this application.
 - One thing I noticed from running compound queries is that it probably would have been better to organize my system around a single fetch of data that happens at the start of a command, and then reuse that information for each refiner...
+But requirements stated that we can't cache data, needs to be fetched anew every time.

 1. List countries in South America that are prone to earthquakes.